itmm/solid-require/README.md

 };
 ```

-I have changed the signature of `strlen`.
-So, I have to adjust it in `strlen.h`
+I have changed the signature of `slen`.
+So, I have to adjust it in `slen.h`
 also:

 ```c++